Mijacu/CppND-Capstone-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./CapstoneProject`.

-## Source code structure
+## Source Code Structure
 * main.cpp: Contains code to generate a trajectory and compute angles to traverse that trajectory using a 2 DOF robotic arm.
-* CirculateTrajectory.h/cpp: Generates positions for a circular trajectory with fixed radius of 12.5 cm.
+* CirculateTrajectory.h/cpp: Generates positions for a circular trajectory with a fixed radius of 12.5 cm.
 * Trajectory.h/cpp: Interface to generate a trajectory.
 * RoboticArm.h/cpp: Implements forward and inverse kinematics for a 2 DOF robotic arm.
-* Forward/InverseKinematics.h/cpp: Interfaces used to implement kinematics capabilities.
+* Forward/InverseKinematics.h/cpp: Interfaces used to implement kinematics.
 * Position.h/cpp: Class that holds a mat object with position data.
 * Conversions.h/cpp: Converts angles in grades to radians, and vice versa.

-## Rubric points addressed
+## Rubric Points Addressed
 * The project demonstrates an understanding of C++ functions and control structures
-* The porject uses Object Oriented Programming techniques
+* The project uses Object Oriented Programming techniques
 * Classes use appropriate access specifiers for class members
 * Class constructors utilize member initialization lists: e.g. RoboticArm.h/cpp
 * Classes use abstract implementation details from their interfaces: e.g. RoboticArm.h/cpp, CircularTrajectory.h/cpp